LameBrian/NewsApp/README.md

 * run app.

 ## Note
-This app was only tested on Android ONLY, due to lack of IOS resources.
+This app was only tested on an Android ONLY, due to lack of IOS resources.